 Radiation damage causes degradation to the CCD spectral response due to the build up of charge trapping sites in the silicon crystalline structure of the detector, which retain charge, resulting in incomplete X-ray event energy reconstruction.
-Updates to the gain and CTI coefficients (Section B), as well as the charge trap-correction offsets table (Section C), help maintain the accuracy of the gain corrected energy scale and partially recover the spectral resolution.
+Updates to the gain and CTI coefficients (Appendix B), as well as the charge trap-correction offsets table (Appendix C), help maintain the accuracy of the gain corrected energy scale and partially recover the spectral resolution.

-3.1 New Release (Revision 20) Summary
+3.1 New Release (Revision 24) Summary

 Observations of the Tycho and Cas A supernova remnants are scheduled once a year to monitor the evolution of the spectral response of the CCD using their strong Si-K $\alpha$ lines.
-The observing strategy employed to acquire the trap calibration data was the same as that used for the previous releases (see release note SWIFT-XRT-CALDB-04\v18 and references therein) and is described in Section C. For Photon Counting (PC) mode, $15 \times 20$ ks observations of the Tycho SNR were obtained from 2018 August-December, spread over the entire CCD, but with the greatest exposure covering the central $200 \times 400$ pixels (where the majority of XRT observations are performed).
-For Windowed Timing (WT) mode, $6 \times 10$ ks observations of Cas A were taken from 2018 September-December, covering the central $200 \times 300$ pixels.
+The observing strategy employed to acquire the trap calibration data was the same as that used for the previous releases (see release note SWIFT-XRT-CALDB-04\v18 and references therein) and is described in Appendix C. For Photon Counting (PC) mode, $15 \times 20$ ks observations of the Tycho SNR were obtained from 2022 August - November, spread over the entire CCD, but with the greatest exposure covering the central 200 × 400 pixels (where the majority of XRT observations are performed).
+For Windowed Timing (WT) mode, $6 \times 10$ ks observations of Cas A were taken during 2022 September - October, covering the central 200 × 300 pixels.

 An idea of the uncertainties in the energy scale reconstruction approximately one year after the release of the gain files can be obtained by processing the new data with the gain files from the previous CALDB release.
-For example, when the latest PC mode Tycho observations are processed with the previous version of the PC gain file (i.e. v017, swxpcgains6\20010101v017.fits), energy shifts of the silicon [iron] emission lines of $\sim 25$ [75] eV are seen with respect to the expected reference values when averaged over the entire CCD.
-Similarly, when the WT mode Cas A data are processed with the previous version of the WT gain file (v019, swxwt-gains6\20010101v019.fits), energy shifts of the silicon [iron] emission lines of $\sim 50$ [120] eV are seen over the central 200 rows of the CCD.
+For example, when the latest PC mode Tycho observations are processed with the previous version of the PC gain file (i.e. v022, swxpcgains6\20010101v022.fits), energy shifts of the silicon [iron] emission lines of ~ 15 [60] eV are seen with respect to the expected reference values when averaged over the entire CCD.
+Similarly, when the WT mode Cas A data are processed with the previous version of the WT gain file (v024, swxwt-gains6\20010101v024.fits), energy shifts of the silicon [iron] emission lines of ~ 25 [70] eV are seen over the central 200 rows of the CCD.

-To restore the accuracy of the gain corrected energy scale, incrementally updated versions of the PC and WT gain files have been generated and are included in this release as files swxpcgains6\20010101v019.fits and swxpcgains6\20010101v019.fits and swxwtgains6\20010101v021.fits, respectively.
+To restore the accuracy of the gain corrected energy scale, updated versions of the PC and WT gain files have been generated and are included in this release as files swxpcgains6\20010101v023.fits and swxwtgains6\20010101v025.fits, respectively.
 The updates include: